AI in Logistics and Transportation: Data-Driven Shifts to Boost Business + [INFOGRAPHIC INCLUDED]

 Robots and AI in Logistics

 Global providers, such as Amazon, take great care to ensure high-level delivery services and first-class customer experience.
 Seeing the impact of AI on supply chain logistics, business owners are finding the ways to adopt it to their businesses.
 For example, they give much attention to back-office automation.
 They delegate repetitive and detail-oriented tasks to robots and then to an artificial mind.

 Machine learning makes AI capable of accumulation knowledge based on human decisions, make judgments and interact with humans.
 Other less complicated tasks can be completed with the help of robotic process automation (RPA).

 RPA-powered systems are rule-based and can help automate mundane tasks with the help of AI in the transportation industry.
 Among these tasks are accessing shipping data, filling in some invoices and web forms, distributing data to the right database.
 Finally, the data becomes accessible to AI.

 The use of robotic units for data-related repetitive tasks offer businesses significant perks.
 Amazon employs more than 100,000 warehouse robots that can already take over from human employees in many aspects.
 And as the statistics by EY – one of the largest accounting firms – claims, this can enable costs saving up to 65%.

 Implementing AI in transportation can help reduce the burden on logistics accounting teams.
-Many providers in this industry cooperate with third-party vendors to ensure safe and high-quality transportation processes.
+Many providers in this industry cooperate with third-party vendors on AI Software Development to ensure safe and high-quality transportation processes.
 It results in a large number of invoices and other documents that a logistics provider’s team has to deal with.

 AI logistics solutions and natural language processing (NLP) technologies can assist in working with massive volumes of unstructured data and extracting critical information on received billings, addresses, dates, etc.